Hello dear friends, family, and strangers,

-Almost four and a half years ago I came out as transgender, I would like to begin by sharing with you some things that I haven’t shared before.
+Almost five and a half years ago I came out as transgender, I would like to begin by sharing with you some things that I haven’t shared before.
 I came out because I have known deep down that I was a girl since I was about 3 years old.
-I also came out knowing so little about the trans (and even greater queer) community.
+I also came out knowing very little about the trans (and even greater queer) community.
 I started by watching public trans figures.
 Now, I don’t mean the super public trans people of the world, I mean the YouTubers who so vulnerably shared about themselves, the athletes who do interviews, and the everyday individuals who write about themselves.
 I identified with and felt seen by the strangers on the other side of the screen.
 They were saying the things that I felt about myself.
 They gave me the confidence to finally begin the process of socially transitioning.
 By this, I mean not just telling my closest friends, my family, my partner that I am a woman, but actually living everyday as the woman I am, and being seen as such by society.
 The feeling of knowing I am a woman was always there, but I never would have found the confidence to take the steps to live as myself if it were for those fighting to be visible.

-As I began to transition in everyday life I became immersed in the incredible community of trans people.
+As I began to transition in everyday life I became immersed in the incredible community of other trans people.
 Every single one of them are one of the most amazing people I have ever met.
 Each bringing their own unique experiences, culture, world views, and personality to this vibrant community.
 I am so proud to now be a part of this community.
 However, if it were not for those trans people willing to be in the spotlight, I never would have had the confidence to come out myself.

 As I watch anti-trans legislation, bill after bill, get flung at the trans community, I can no longer sit by and simply just exist.
 I have a unique set of skills and talents and it is time for me to put them to work for myself and my community.
 Very few people have sailed around the world, solo (like, more people have been to space).
 Of those people not very many are women.
 Not a single one has been openly queer, and none have been trans.
 Have you figured it out?
 I am going to circumnavigate the globe aboard Swirl.
 What is a better way for me to use my accumulated skillset to better and further the movement of trans safety, acceptance, and inclusion?